marklchaves/will-work-for-ko-fi/README.md

 ## Installation

-1. Upload the plugin zip file to the `/wp-content/plugins/will-work-for-ko-fi` directory, or install the plugin through the WordPress plugins page directly.
+1. Upload the **contents** of plugin zip file to the `/wp-content/plugins/will-work-for-ko-fi` directory, or install the plugin through the WordPress plugins page directly.
 1. Activate the plugin through the 'Plugins' page.

 Edit: <strike>Will Work for Ko-fi_ needs the Lazy Blocks plugin to run properly.
 Please install Lazy Blocks.</strike>